COMLEX vs USMLE: The Complete Comparison Guide for DO Students (2026)

 Do I need to take USMLE if I am a DO student?

 Not technically required, but strategically important if you want maximum residency options.
-A majority of allopathic programs prefer USMLE scores.
-If you are targeting competitive specialties or prestigious programs, USMLE Step 2 CK is essentially mandatory.
+Most ACGME programs are calibrated to USMLE scoring scales, and DO applicants who provide a Step 2 CK score give those programs an easier comparison point.
+For competitive specialties and prestigious programs, Step 2 CK is effectively mandatory.

 Can I take USMLE Step 2 CK without taking Step 1?